danmsf/covid19-sim/README.md

 # covid19-sim

-A simulator for covid-19 spread
+A simulator and models for covid-19 spread.
+The simulator sits in `SimApp` and can be run by `streamlit run ./SimApp/src/app.py`